 1. The traditional story of Job (chapters 1-2, in prose) told only of the testing of Job’s faithfulness to God and ended with his second reply to disaster ().
 At that point the test is over.
+Job has remained uncritical of God's treatment of him!
 (A restoration sequel may have been popularly supplied sooner or later, 42:10-17, in prose, like chapters 1-2.)

 2. A group of intellectuals -- the Symposium -- decided to make the traditional story the basis of a Project: What did Job REALLY say?

 3. These were well-educated persons, accomplished speakers.
 They took turns presenting speeches to each other representing first, what Job said (a brilliant composition, chapter 3), then what the tradition-oriented friends said in reply.